Best Workout Headphones for iPhone and Apple Watch

 In the box, you get a hard travel case, all the silicone gel tips you could possibly need, in different sizes, and a USB to Micro-USB charging cable.

-You can control your music with the in-line switch, and you have your choice of black, blue, or teal.
+You can control your music with the in-line switch, and you have your choice of black, blue, or teal for $100 apiece.

 Bose SoundSport Wireless